1. About this document

 While appropriate measures will be taken to protect the identity of members

-of our constituency and members of neighbouring sites where necessary,
+of our constituency and members of neighboring sites where necessary,

 the esCERT will otherwise share information freely when this will assist